-- 1. We have fulfilled our responsibilities, as set out in the terms of the audit arrangement letter dated April 6, 2018, for the preparation and fair presentation of the financial statements referred to above in accordance with U.S. GAAP. - 2.
+- 1. We have fulfilled our responsibilities, as set out in the terms of the audit arrangement letter dated March 13, 2019, for the preparation and fair presentation of the financial statements referred to above in accordance with U.S. GAAP. - 2.
 We acknowledge our responsibility for the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 3.
 We acknowledge our responsibility for the design, implementation and maintenance of internal control to prevent and detect fraud. - 4.
 Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable and reflect our judgment based on our knowledge and experience about past and current events, and our assumptions about conditions we expect to exist and courses of action we expect to take. - 5.
 Related-party transactions, including those with other organizations for which the nature and significance of their relationship with the Authority are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete; including accounts and advances receivable and payable, sale and purchase transactions, long-term loans, leasing arrangements and guarantees, have been recorded in accordance with the economic substance of the transaction and appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP. - 6.
 All events subsequent to the date of the financial statements, and for which U.S. GAAP requires adjustment or disclosure, have been adjusted or disclosed. - 7.
-The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with U.S. GAAP.
+There are no actual or possible litigation, unasserted claims or assessments that our lawyer has advised us are probable of assertion and must be disclosed in accordance with GASB Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in pre-November 30, 1989 FASB and AICPA Pronouncements.